2311-ops/cardiovascular-disease-prediction-/README.md

 Machine Learning: Logistic Regression (scikit-learn)

+Deep Learning: TensorFlow (Neural Network in separate notebook project1 nn.ipynb)

 Data Processing: Pandas, NumPy

 Serialization: Pickle for model and preprocessing objects

 How It Works

-Users fill out their health and lifestyle data in the form.
+Users enter health and lifestyle data into the form.

 Categorical features are encoded, and numerical features are scaled using pre-trained preprocessing objects.

-The machine learning model predicts the likelihood of cardiovascular disease.
+The Logistic Regression model predicts the likelihood of cardiovascular disease.

-The app displays an instant, easy-to-understand result with recommendations.
+The app displays instant, easy-to-understand results with actionable recommendations.

+A separate notebook (project1_nn.ipynb) explores a deep learning neural network built with TensorFlow and optimized with Keras Tuner, which achieved higher validation accuracy than logistic regression.